Ben Spies: AMA Superbike Championship

-In 2008 Spies won his third straight AMA Superbike Championship to become only the fourth rider in the history of the series to win the title three consecutive times (after Reg Pridmore, Fred Merkel and Mat Mladin, who accomplished the feat twice).
+In 2008, Spies won his third straight AMA Superbike Championship to become only the fourth rider in the history of the series to win the title three consecutive times (after Reg Pridmore, Fred Merkel and Mat Mladin, who accomplished the feat twice).
 This included an AMA Superbike record of seven successive wins.

 MotoGP World Championship (2008–2009)

 Spies started as a wild-card in place of injured Loris Capirossi at the British GP on June 22, 2008.
 An outing that saw him qualify in 8th on the grid and finish in 14th place, scoring his first MotoGP points.
 This was in addition to two pre-planned rides at both U.S. rounds.
 He tested for Rizla Suzuki at Indianapolis on July 2, 2008, in preparations for the new U.S. Grand Prix.
 Top ten finishes followed at both Mazda Raceway Laguna Seca in 8th and in 6th at Indianapolis.

-He was not offered a full-time ride by Suzuki for 2009 with all the success he gave to Suzuki and had an option year in his contract.
+Spies was not offered a full-time ride by Suzuki for 2009 with all the success he gave to Suzuki and had an option year in his contract.
 The decision was made by Mel Harris who now is no longer with Suzuki.
 Masayuki Itoh retired because of the departure of Spies.

 Superbike World Championship

 On October 1, 2008, it was confirmed that Spies would join the Superbike World Championship for the 2009 season, riding for the factory Yamaha Italia team.
 He took pole position for his very first race meeting.
 He ran off the track on the first lap in race one (recovering to finish sixteenth despite a second incident) but was victorious in race 2 to become the first American to win a WSBK race since Colin Edwards in 2002.

 Spies further impressed the world motorcycle racing community by winning both races of the second round in Losail, Qatar.
 En route, he again secured pole, the subsequent race wins, the fastest lap and the outright circuit lap record.

-Spies made history on May 30, 2009 at Miller Motorsports Park.
+Spies made history on May 30, 2009, at Miller Motorsports Park.
 Winning his 7th consecutive pole position during Saturday's Superpole qualifying, Spies broke the long-standing record of 6 consecutive poles set in 1991 by fellow Texan Doug Polen.
 The pole set a number of records, including most consecutive pole positions in a season, most poles to start a season, and most in a row by a rookie.
-On October 24, 2009 at Portimão Circuit in Portugal he set a new record securing his 11th pole of his rookie season.
+On October 24, 2009, at Portimão Circuit in Portugal he set a new record securing his 11th pole of his rookie season.
 This despite having no previous experience at the majority of circuits on the WSBK calendar.

-On October 25, 2009 at the final round of the Championship at Portimão, Spies was crowned the 2009 Superbike World Champion after winning Race One, in conjunction with a fall from title rival Noriyuki Haga, and a solid 5th place in Race 2.
+On October 25, 2009, at the final round of the Championship at Portimão, Spies was crowned the 2009 Superbike World Champion after winning Race One, in conjunction with a fall from title rival Noriyuki Haga, and a solid 5th place in Race 2.